russell-archer/StoreHelper/README.md

 # New `SKHelper` package now available for Xcode 16

+`SKHelper` is a new (September, 2024), lightweight Swift package that enables developers to easily add in-app purchase and subscription functionaility to their SwiftUI-based apps.

-`SKHelper` is a new, lightweight, and an easier-to-use refactoring of the `StoreHelper` package.
-It makes use of Apple's StoreKit views to provide a standard and easily customizable UI.
+Designed to be an easier-to-use refactoring of **StoreHelper**, it makes use of Apple's **StoreKit Views** to provide a standard and easily customizable UI.

-Check out the [`SKHelper` repo](https://github.com/russell-archer/SKHelper/) and [Quick Start tutorial](https://russell-archer.github.io/SKHelper/tutorials/quickstart).
+Check out the `SKHelper` [Repo](https://github.com/russell-archer/SKHelper/) and [Quick Start Tutorial](https://russell-archer.github.io/SKHelper/tutorials/quickstart) to get a fast overview of how things work.

 ---